VirtuosoResearch/ML4RoadSafety/ml_for_road_safety/README.md

 # Training and Evaluating GNNs

+We provide a script to train and evaluate graph neural networks on our dataset.
 To simplify the process of training and evaluating graph neural networks (GNNs) on our dataset for a specific state, we provide a Python script called `train.py`.
 You can customize the training process by specifying the following parameters:

 - `--state_name` specifies the state of the dataset.
 Choose among `DE`, `IA`, `IL`, `MA`, `MD`, `MN`, `MT`, `NV`.